grimme-lab/xtb_docs/source/oniom.rst

    > xtb input.xyz --oniom orca:gfn2 1-62 --chrg +1 --input xcontrol

-The final ``xtb`` output for the given example will be divided in 3 parts  with the ONIOM results printed in the property printout section:
+The final ``xtb`` output for the given example will be divided into 3 parts  with the ONIOM results printed in the property printout section:

 .. code-block:: none
    :emphasize-lines: 30-31